Rafficer/linux-cli-community/USAGE.md

 **Enabling Kill Switch**

-To enable Kill Switch, open the configuration menu with `protonvpn configure`, then select `5` for Kill Switch and confirm the activation with `y`.
+To enable Kill Switch, open the configuration menu with `protonvpn configure`, then select `5` for Kill Switch and confirm the activation with either `1` or `2`, depending on your preference.

+`1` will block access from your directly connected network (e.g. public WiFi) and is recommended for laptops that may connect to untrusted networks.

+`2` will allow access from your directly connected network and is for computers that don't leave a secure and trusted LAN, like your home network.

 On the next connection Kill Switch will be enabled.

 *Note: Kill Switch only activates on unexpected connection drops.
 It will not persist through reboots and not activate when calling `protonvpn disconnect`.
 To simulate the Kill Switch, kill the OpenVPN process while connected with `sudo pkill openvpn`.*